 Cubic's products and services fit in squarely with the global defense and transportation industries.
 With business divided into three main segments, it provides mission support services, which include actual combat rehearsal exercises prior to deployment, to national militaries and US security forces and their allies.
 It manufactures air and ground combat instrumentation systems for live and virtual training, as well as communications, global asset tracking, and cyber security equipment for the defense market.
 Thirdly, it provides automated fare collection (AFC) management systems and services for mass transit (including bus, light rail, ferry, and parking) worldwide.

-Defense systems, 31% of sales, is divided into training systems, communications, global asset tracking, and cyber security.
+Defense systems, 28% of sales, is divided into training systems, communications, global asset tracking, and cyber security.
 Training systems is divided into air combat and ground combat groups.
 Communications provides Common Data Link (CDL) products for ships, unmanned aerial vehicles, and remote video terminals.
 Global asset tracking is focused on the US Department of Defense (DoD) supply chain.
-Cyber security is built on the recent acquisitions of Safe Harbor Holdings and Abraxas.
-The segment maintains market leadership under a 10-year, $525 million competitive contract awarded in 2003 to provide an advanced air combat training system called P5 to the US Air Force, US Navy, and Marine Corps.
-More than half of Cubic's total business is conducted with various agencies of the US government.
-The remainder of its revenue comes from local, regional, and foreign governments and agencies.
+Cyber security has been built on recent acquisitions over the years.

-Expanding services is another part of the company's strategy.
-Counting 52% of its sales from services, the company has positioned CTS to offer more services to meet the growing technical complexities of electronic fare collection systems.
+Expanding its services is a component of the company's growth strategy.
+Counting 58% of its sales from services, the company has positioned CTS to offer more services to meet the growing technical complexities of electronic fare collection systems.
 MSS is also developing new services to meet the demands of additional work for its US Air Force Research Laboratories contract and a new contract with the US Army Training and Doctrine Command Future Warfare Studies Program.